THP-Lab/thp-lab.github.io/blog/Intuition.md

 We want to provide an easy to use Dapp that allows users to :

 - Create claims about themselves.
-- Ask recomendations to their peers by specifing their intereset.
+- Ask recommendations to their peers by specifying their interests.
-- Make recommendations and endorsement to others.
+- Make recommendations and endorsements to others.

 ```mermaid
 flowchart LR